Read Full Bio

 Cecilia Abbott has devoted her life to serving others.
 She was a teacher, vice-principal and then principal at several schools across Texas.
 Most recently she served as the principal of the Cathedral School of St. Mary in Austin from 1996 to 2001.
 Governor Perry appointed Cecilia to the State Board of Educator Certification where she served from 2001 to 2008.

 Cecilia has also focused on health care for seniors.
-Since 2004, she has served as the managing director of community relations at Harden Healthcare, a network of senior adult health care facilities and services.
+From 2004 to 2013, she served as the managing director of community relations at Harden Healthcare, a network of senior adult health care facilities and services.

 Cecilia is a product of the American Dream.
 The granddaughter of immigrants from Mexico, Cecilia was raised in San Antonio by parents who were both educators.
 They instilled in Cecilia, her sister and two brothers the power of education.
 Cecilia took the lesson to heart and went on to study two years at the University of Texas and then earned three degrees from the University of St. Thomas in Houston: a Bachelor’s degree in Psychology, a Master’s degree in Education and a Master’s degree in Theology.